Keychain (software): Password synchronization

+Third-party software for keychain synchronization

+There was a 3rd party software application developed, that enabled synchronization of personal keychains generated using keychain access in Mac OS X, these standard keychain access - generated users keychains could then be synchronised between devices (iPhones - desktop Apple computers), using a pair of keychain synchronization apps developed by Patrick Stein of Jinx Software, one for Mac OS X and another for iOS called Keychain2Go.
+Keychain2Go could not be successfully updated by the developer to account for restrictions that Apple made to Keychain and access to Keychain in Mac OS X Sierra 10.12.

 Security

 Keychain is distributed with both iOS and macOS.
 The iOS version is simpler because applications that run on mobile devices typically need only very basic Keychain features.
 For example, features such as ACLs (Access Control Lists) and sharing Keychain items between different apps are not present.
 Thus, iOS Keychain items are only accessible to the app that created them.

 As Mac users’ default storage for sensitive information, Keychain is a prime target for security attacks.

 In 2019, 18-year-old German security researcher Linus Henze demonstrated his hack, dubbed KeySteal, that grabs passwords from the Keychain.
-Initially he withheld details of the hack, demanding Apple set up a bug bounty for macOS.
+Initially, he withheld details of the hack, demanding Apple set up a bug bounty for macOS.
 Apple had however not done so when Henze subsequently revealed the hack.
 It utilized Safari's access to security services, disguised as a utility in macOS that enables IT administrators to manipulate keychains.